 August 2024

-We have successfully generated a pulsed THz beam for the first time!
-We were able to image the THz beam using a special camera.
-It can be tightly focused to a full width at half maximum (FWHM) of around 250 μm.
+We successfully generated a pulsed THz beam using the tilted-pulse-front method with LiNbO3 and imaged it using a specialized camera.
+The beam can be tightly focused to a full width at half maximum (FWHM) of around 250 μm.

 July 2024